Restore a backup (RDBMS)

 |---|---|

-| Backup available | You have a valid RDBMS backup and at least one Zeebe backup available.
+| Backup available | At least one Zeebe primary storage backup is available in the configured blob store.
 See Create a backup. |

 | Backup storage | Zeebe is configured with the same backup storage as outlined in the prerequisites. |